Digitaria exilis

-The European Commission with the EU Regulation L 323/1 of December 19, 2018 approved the commercialization in Europe of Fonio as Novel Food, upon the scientific dossier managed and submitted by “the applicant” Italian company Obà Food.
+The small grains make it difficult and time-consuming to remove the husk.
+Traditional methods include pounding it in a mortar with sand, while more recent methods include a fonio husking machine.
+The grains are used to make foods such as porridge.

 Description

 The fonio is an annual, erect herbaceous plant which reaches stature heights from 30 to 80 centimeters.
 The ears consist of two to five narrow part ears, which are up to 15 centimeters long.
 The spikelets comprise a sterile flower and a fertile flower, the latter of which gives rise to the fonio grain.
 The grain is a caryopsis, which remains surrounded by glumes and husks.
-Its size is very small, only 1.5 mm (around 2000 seeds to 1 gram).
+Its size is very small, only 1.5 mm (around 2,000 seeds to 1 gram).
 The colour ranges from white, yellow and purple.

 Fonio matures faster than all other cereals.
 Some varieties can already be harvested 42–56 days after sowing.
 Others ripen more slowly, usually in 165–180 days.